oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

 <!-- -->

--   split Oyranos headers for users, configuration
+-   done (split Oyranos headers for users, configuration)
+-   done (show in headers only stable functions)
+-   done (remove unstable functions from descriptions)

 <!-- -->